Peat Bogs Are Freakishly Good at Preserving Human Remains

 Iron Age CSI

-Bogs have long fascinated humans not just for their fossil fuels.
+Bogs have long fascinated humans — and not just for their fossil fuels.
 The spongy soil, which often burns, has intrigued people as far back as the Bronze Age.
 Many people died in these bogs or were placed there after their deaths.
-And these bog bodies, as they're known, have been found all over the world.
+And these bodies have been found all over the world.

 The wetlands of northwestern Europe, for instance, is a bog body hub.
 Hundreds of these corpses have turned up in Germany, England, the Netherlands and neighboring countries.
 In 2011, peat harvesters working in Ireland's Cúl na Móna Bog accidentally ran over a Bronze Age corpse with a milling machine.